Helicone/HELM/README.md

 ## Example API Usage

-Once your Helicone instance is deployed and accessible, you can use it to proxy and log OpenAI API calls.
+Once your Helicone instance is deployed and accessible, you can use it to proxy and log LLM API calls.
 Here are example requests:

 ### Direct OpenAI Proxy